 Gas meters supported by Copper have labels identifying the meter type.
 These labels may be located on the meter's top, front, or side, as shown below.

 The meter is supported if the meter number begins with "12" or "28."

 Copper listens for the radio signal broadcast by an electric meter to track its behavior.
 Supported meters have labels that begin with "04," "05," "07," "08," or "14."
 Here are examples of supported meters:

 The type 14 meter is configurable.
-It MAY be supported depending on how it is set up.
+It MAY be supported depending on how it is configured.